ohcrider/ohcrider.github.io/resume-en.md

 Project Name | CMS Fragmentation Management System Framework | struts+spring+hibernate (system windows, development tool eclipse) Project Description | Similar to the homepage of a portal, which modules need to be displayed and which articles should be displayed in each module
-Description of Responsibilities | Front End and Back End
+Responsibility Description | Front End and Back End

 Time | 2014.7-2014.9
-Project name | Site traffic statistical analysis Framework | struts+spring+hibernate, bootstrap (system windows, development tool eclipse) Project Description | Count the number of visitors to each page, and browser type and region Description of Responsibilities | Main interface development, and chart display of statistical results
+Project name | Site traffic statistical analysis Framework | struts+spring+hibernate, bootstrap (system windows, development tool eclipse) Project Description | Count the number of visitors to each page, and browser type and region Responsibility Description | Main interface development, and chart display of statistical results

 Time | 2014.7-2014.9
 Project Name | WeChat Microsite Tourism Project